-Your NEC Versa 2200C gives you the option of loading either Windows 95 or Windows for Workgroups to use on your system.
-Both Microsoft operating systems provide a means of running applications, navigating through your file structure, and using your notebook computer.
-Each operating system offers its own look and means of operation.

-Both Windows 95 and Windows for Workgroups use a graphical interface to make the operating systems easy to use.
+Your NEC Versa 2205C gives you the Windows 95 operating system to use on your system.
+This Microsoft operating system provides a means of running applications, navigating through your file structure, and using your notebook computer.
+Windows 95 uses a graphical interface to make the operating systems easy to use.